studam/Tableau/README.md

 **Next, as a chronic over-achiever:**

-* Use your visualizations (does not have to be all of them) to design a dashboard for each phenomena.
+* Used my visualizations to design a dashboard for each phenomenon.
-* The dashboards should be accompanied with an analysis explaining why the phenomena may be occuring.
+* The dashboards are accompanied by an analysis explaining why the phenomena may be occurring.

 **City officials would also like to see one of the following visualizations:**

-* **Basic:** A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
+A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.

-* **Advanced:** A dynamic map that shows how each station's popularity changes over time (by month and year).
+A dynamic map that shows how each station's popularity changes over time (by month and year).
 Again, with zip code data overlaid on the map.

-* The map you choose should also be accompanied by a write-up unveiling any trends that were noticed during your analysis.
+* The map accompanied by a write-up unveiling any trends that were noticed during your analysis.

-**Finally, create your final presentation**

-* Create a Tableau story that brings together the visualizations, requested maps, and dashboards.
+* Created a Tableau story that brings together the visualizations, requested maps, and dashboards.
-* This is what will be presented to the officials, so be sure to make it professional, logical, and visually appealing.

 ## Considerations

-Remember, the people reading your analysis will **NOT** be data analysts.
-Your audience will be city officials, public administrators, and heads of New York City departments.
-Your data and analysis needs to be presented in a way that is focused, concise, easy-to-understand, and visually compelling.
-Your visualizations should be colorful enough to be included in press releases, and your analysis should be thoughtful enough for dictating programmatic changes.
+The people reading the analysis will **NOT** be data analysts.
+My audience will be city officials, public administrators, and heads of New York City departments.
+My data and analysis need to be presented in a way that is focused, concise, easy-to-understand, and visually compelling.
+My visualizations are colorful enough to be included in press releases, and my analysis should be thoughtful enough to dictate programmatic changes.

-To save your workbook as a .twbx file, you will just need to select "Save As..." from the "File" dropdown.
-Then, select the .twbx option.

-## Hints

-* You may need to get creative in how you combine each of the CSV files.
-Don't just assume Tableau is the right tool for the job.
-At this point, you have a wealth of technical skills and research abilities.
-Dig for an approach that works and just go with it.

-* Don't just assume the CSV format hasn't changed since 2013.
-Subtle changes to the formats in any of your columns can blockade your analysis.
-Ensure your data is consistent and clean throughout your analysis.
-(Hint: Start and End Time change at some point in the history logs).

-* Consider building your visualizations with small extracts of the data (i.e. single files) before attempting to import the whole thing.
-What you will find is that importing all 20+ million records of data will create performance issues quickly.
-Welcome to "Big Data."
+* Considered building my visualizations with small extracts of the data (i.e. single files) before attempting to import the whole thing.
+What I will find is that importing all 20+ million records of data will create performance issues quickly.

-* While utilizing all of the data may seem like a nice power play, consider the time-course in making your analysis.
+* While utilizing all of the data may seem like a nice power play, I consider the time course in making my analysis.
 Is data from 2013 the most relevant for making bike replacement decisions today?
 Probably not.
-Don't let overwhelming data fool you.
-Ground your analysis in common sense.

-* Remember, data alone doesn't "answer" anything.
-You will need to accompany your data visualizations with clear and directed answers and analysis.
+* Data alone doesn't "answer" anything.
+I will need to accompany my data visualizations with clear and directed answers and analysis.

-* As is often the case, your clients are asking for a LOT of answers.
-Be considerate about their need-to-know and the importance of not "cramming in everything".
-Of course, answer each question, but do so in a way that is organized and presentable.
+* As is often the case, my clients are asking for a LOT of answers about their need-to-know and the importance of not "cramming in everything".
+Of course, I will answer each question but do so in a way that is organized and presentable.

-* Since this is a project for the city, spend the appropriate time thinking through decisions on color schemes, fonts, and visual story-telling.
+* Since this is a project for the city, I needed to spend the appropriate time thinking through decisions on color schemes, fonts, and visual storytelling.
 The Citi Bike program has a clear visual footprint.
-As a suggestion, look for ways to have your data visualizations match their aesthetic tones.
+As a suggestion, looked for ways to have my data visualizations match their aesthetic tones.

-* Pay attention to labels.
+* Attention to labels.
 What exactly is "time duration"?
 What's the value of "age of birth"?
-You will almost certainly need calculated fields to get what you need.
+I will almost certainly need calculated fields to get what I need.

-* Keep a close eye for obvious outliers or false data.
+* Keep a close eye on obvious outliers or false data.
 Not everyone who signs up for the program is answering honestly.

-* In answering the question of "why" a phenomenon is occurring, consider adding other pieces of information on socioeconomic or other geographic data.
-Tableau has a map "layer" feature that you may find handy.
+* In answering the question of "why" a phenomenon is occurring, I consider adding other pieces of information on socioeconomic or other geographic data.

-* Don't be afraid to manipulate your data and play with settings in Tableau.
+* Manipulated my data and played with settings in Tableau.
 Tableau is meant to be explored.
-We haven't covered all that you need -- so you will need to keep an eye out for new tricks.

-* Treat this as a serious endeavor!
-This is an opportunity to show future employers that you have what it takes to be a top-notch analyst.

-* Good luck!

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.